RDjarbeng/countdown/docs/dev-process.md

 * Animated deadline on homepage
 * Added option to set repeatable countdowns
 * Added ui cues for countdown status
+* Display due date when countdown is elapsed
 * fixed rogue italics, browser auto text selection and more